Save big (up to $1,875) on small business tools with our free membership, business.com+

 Open row

 If you’re like many people in the U.S., you’ve worked from home at some point and may have enjoyed hanging out with your furry co-workers — your pets.
-Some businesses aim to bring this atmosphere to the workplace by allowing employees to bring their pets to the office.
+And as work trends evolve, some businesses aim to bring this atmosphere to the workplace by allowing employees to bring their pets to the office.
 But while a workplace pet policy may be popular and bring numerous benefits, it’s not always the right decision for every office or team member.

-We’ll lay out the pros and cons of allowing pets in the workplace to help you decide if this employee perk and office culture pick-me-up is right for your company.
+We’ll break down the pros and cons of allowing pets in the workplace to help you decide if this employee perk and office culture pick-me-up is right for your company.

 The benefits of allowing pets in the workplace

 In most cases, allowing pets to come to work really means dogs.
-In fact, June 24 is National Take Your Dog to Work Day, which shows how popular canine companions are.
-However, some companies welcome cats, birds and other animals.
+In fact, National Take Your Dog to Work Day has been a popular “holiday” since 1999, which shows how popular canine companions are.
+However, some companies also welcome cats, birds and other animals as part of their office pet policies.

-Here are some of the top benefits of permitting employees to bring pets to work:
+Here are some of the top benefits of allowing employees to bring pets to work:

 1. Pets in the office can help with employee recruitment and retention.

-There’s no denying pets are beloved companions.
-Banfield Pet Hospital surveyed new pet owners and found 76 percent prefer spending time with their pet over their partner, friends or family.
-Pets are so ubiquitous many job seekers evaluate potential pet-related employee benefits when considering accepting a position.
+There’s no denying that pets are beloved companions.
+In fact, according to the Pew Research Center, 97 percent of pet owners consider their pet part of their family.
+Pets are so ubiquitous that many job seekers evaluate potential pet-related employee benefits when considering a job offer.

 TipBottom line